Photos by Chris Green, Stadium Journey

 The atmosphere around Road America during race weekend is very family-friendly and relaxed.
 The best in the sport are taking part in some of the most exciting racing around, and despite the tension of the competition, everyone – including the teams and drivers – is in a relaxed and fun-loving mood.
 There is just something about the beauty of the countryside and the forests around the premises that put everyone in a go-race-and-enjoy-every-minute-of-it state of mind.

 In addition, the quality of the on-track action is enough to make any fan excited to see what happens around the next corner.
-The excitement fills the air every time a car takes to the track, be it for practice, qualifying, or a race.
+The excitement fills the air every time a car takes to the track, be it for practice, qualifying, or for a race.
 Road America also features some of the cleanest racetrack bathrooms anywhere.
-Add that to the incredible track store and the free fan shuttle that can take you around the various viewing areas, and you have a solid basis for calling this one of the best tracks around.
+Add that to the incredible track store and free fan shuttle that can take you around to the various viewing areas, and you have a solid basis for calling this one of the best racing circuits around.

 Neighborhood 4